Every year Northamptonshire Libraries deliver the Summer Reading Challenge for 4 to 11 year olds.

 Studies have shown that children's reading can 'dip' through the school holidays if they don’t have regular access to books and are encouraged to read for pleasure.
 The Winter Mini Challenge aims to get children reading for enjoyment and promote the use of the fabulous online resources that their local library provides.

 The Winter Mini Challenge encourages children to read for pleasure.
 It combines free access to books with fun activities, that can be completed at home, and a creative online element.
 At the heart of the challenge is children choosing and sharing any books - in any format - that they like.
 Novels, fact books, picture books, graphic novels, joke books, all count.

 These can be borrowed from your local library or from one of the library's

 e-book and e-audiobook providers.
 This year you can also read, or listen to, books that you already have at home.

 Northamptonshire Libraries have two e-book and e-audiobook providers, Borrowbox and Libby, who children can borrow books from.
 More information can be found on our

 e-Reads and audio page.
 Children have full access to all the e-lending stock on these platforms, including adult titles, so parents and carers should supervise what their children are borrowing.

-The Summer Reading Challenge is produced annually by The Reading Agency and delivered by libraries.
+The Winter Mini Challenge is produced annually by The Reading Agency and delivered by libraries.